-When you start out learning to play the guitar, you think that it’s an easy instrument, that learning it won’t take long, that you can do it yourself or with the help of various online videos.
+When you start out learning to play the guitar, you think that it's an easy instrument.
+You don't think that it will take that long until you know how to play guitar.
+You think that you can become a guitar player easy peasy with the help of various online guitar videos.

-But more often, when learning to play the guitar, you’re going to need to show some persistence and it will take time: playing the guitar, like all musical instruments, isn’t picked up in the blink of an eye and you won’t actually know how to play the guitar in one weekend.
+But more often, when learning to play the guitar, you're going to need to show some persistence and it will take time.
+Guitar skills, as for all musical instruments, aren't picked up in the blink of an eye and you won't actually know how to play the guitar in one weekend.

-Even if you’re gifted, you’re going to need to learn certain techniques: if you’re a true beginner or if you already know some basic principles, such has how to position your hand on the neck, the main chords, or how to hold a pick, among many others, there is always something else to learn on the guitar, and that’s what makes this instrument so interesting.
+Even if you're gifted, you're going to need to learn certain guitar techniques.
+If you're a true beginner or if you already know some basic principles - such has how to position your hand on the fretboard, the main guitar chords, or how to hold a guitar pick, among many others - there is always something else to learn on the guitar, and that's what makes this instrument so interesting.

-Between online guitar courses, personal courses with a music teacher, learning about the guitar through a book, an ebook, a DVD, or by playing with friends, there are many different ways to learn to play the guitar.
+Between online guitar courses, a personal guitar lesson with a music teacher, learning about the guitar through a book, an ebook, a DVD, or by playing with friends, there are many different ways to learn to play the guitar.

-As your own teacher, you’ll need to have the necessary focus, energy, and necessary motivation and be able to find all of the useful information in terms of learning the essential basics, and not waste time with useless paths, while also practicing exercises.
+As your own teacher, though, you'll need to have the necessary focus, energy, and necessary motivation.
+You'll need to be able to find all of the useful information in terms of learning the essential basics, and not waste time with useless paths, while also practicing exercises.

-The first instinct you’ll have when you pick up a guitar is that you’ll want to play at home by yourself, or with friends; others might be better than you, their levels maybe at a point where you can learn a few interesting points.
+The first instinct you'll have when you pick up a guitar is that you'll want to play at home by yourself, or with friends.
+Others might be better than you, their levels maybe at a point where you can learn a few interesting guitar tricks and guitar licks.

 Being able to play within a group is a great feeling: you'll listen, observe, understand, be able to discuss one technique or another with your friends, and you'll learn some useful tips.

-Nonetheless, this instinct has its limits: first, you run the risk of adopting bad habits (the positioning of your left hand, holding the pick, placing your fingers to play a chord, etc.) and no one will be there to correct them.
+Nonetheless, this instinct has its limits.
+First, you run the risk of adopting bad habits (the positioning of your left hand when you are strumming, holding the pick, placing your fingers to play a chord, etc.) and no one will be there to correct them.

-Secondly, once you’ve gotten a handle on the basics and can play two or three songs, string together a few chords, your level won’t really advance: you’ll stagnate and there’s a risk that you’ll lose motivation and feel the urge to abandon the guitar altogether.
+Secondly, once you've gotten a handle on the basics and can play two or three songs, string together a few chords, your level may not advance too much.
+You can stagnate and there's a risk that you'll lose motivation and feel the urge to abandon the guitar altogether.

 Learning to Play the Guitar with Supporting Materials

-There are lots of written supplemental materials: a number of books, including those on approaches to specific guitar styles (folk, rock, blues, reggae, flamenco, etc.), can be found in specialty stores.
+There are lots of written supplemental materials: a number of books, including those on approaches to specific guitar styles (jazz guitar, blues licks, fingerpicking or fingerstyle guitar, or reggae or flamenco guitar songs), can be found in specialty stores.

 This is a very good form of support, one not lacking in educational structure.

-Most of the time, these books and methods will show you the basics, offer some exercises, and some help you play a few songs as you get started playing the guitar, but they won’t be able to really help you make progress.
+Most of the time, these books and methods will show you the basics, offer some exercises, and some help you play a few songs as you get started playing your first guitar, but they won't be able to really help you make progress.

 It's possible that a CD or DVD comes with the book, enabling you to listen to audio examples.